Appendix III: Word Wise

 rather subjective criterion of whether the Latin word has been sufficiently absorbed by the language to warrant an English ending.
 Inconsistency

-he following seem most frequently to be in reputable use
+inevitably arises, but the following seem most frequently to be in reputable use –

 • addendum, addendums (The Guardian)7